Rosie Curston's Meadow, Mattishall

-Rosie Curston's Meadow is a 2.3 ha biological Site of Special Scientific Interest in Mattishall in Norfolk.
+Rosie Curston's Meadow is a 2.3 ha biological Site of Special Scientific Interest in Mattishall in Norfolk, England.

 This unimproved calcareous clay meadow is managed by cattle grazing.
 It has over sixty grass species and a rich variety of herbs, including green-winged orchid, adder's tongue, bee orchid, twayblade and yellow rattle.

 The site is private land with no public access.